CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 **- Applied metrology for the slot machines**

 Slot machines are the most popular gambling options in casinos.
-Their simplicity and the appeal of a game of fair chances attract customers
+Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income.

 ## Potential cusomers in these areas